 The highest pub in the British Isles, The Tan Hill Inn has become a destination in its own right.
+It has to be in a list of the best Yorkshire Dales pubs.
 The traditional pub is bursting with Yorkshire charm, with traditional style fittings and furnishings, a friendly vibe, and most importantly, plenty of beer on the menu.
 The pub has also invested in some fantastic garden experiences, too, including live music, clear dining domes and more.
 Tan Hill Inn, Long Causeway, Richmond, DL11 6ED.

 3. Foresters Arms, Leyburn

 Situated within the lovely village of Carlton-in-Coverdale, Foresters Arms boasts a beautiful beer garden at the front of the property, with plenty of seating available for those looking to soak up the sun.
 The local pub is a 250-year-old inn, with a cosy, traditional bar area that showcases its heritage, and fantastic pub grub for travellers with empty tums to enjoy.
 Foresters Arms, Carlton-in Coverdale, Leyburn, DL8 4BB.

 4. Angel at Hetton